 ITOCHU Corporation's measures for human resource diversification

 Among its measures for human resource diversification, ITOCHU Corporation focuses primarily on supporting the career development of women.
 We have increased the number of female employees by promoting the Plan for Promotion of Human Resource Diversification.
 We have also expanded and upgraded systems far and above those required by law to help female employees succeed in both work and family life.
-At present, we are implementing a Gen Ko Tsu Reform (Gen for genba, or "front line,"ko for kobetsu, or "individual," and tsu for tsunagari, or "connection").
+At present, we are implementing a Gen Ko Tsu Reform (Gen for genba, or "front line, "ko for kobetsu, or "individual," and tsu for tsunagari, or "connection").
 Under this reform, we promote individual support measures based on the life stages and careers of individual employees.
-At the same time, we strive to create role models of women with successful careers and develop an environment that enables women to work with a sense of job satisfaction, through training programs for nurturing career consciousness among young female career-track employees and various forums.
+At the same time, we focus our efforts on creating role models of women with successful careers, developing an environment that enables women to work with a sense of job satisfaction, and fostering candidates for future management, mainly through training programs for nurturing career consciousness among young female career-track employees and various forums.